Malcolm X: Assassination

 "Nigger!
 Get your hand outta my pocket!"

 As Malcolm X and his bodyguards tried to quell the disturbance, (Note: In his Epilogue to The Autobiography of Malcolm X, Haley wrote that Malcolm X said, "Hold it!
 Hold it!
 Don't get excited.
 Let's cool it, brothers" (p.
 499).
 According to a transcript of an audio recording, Malcolm's only words were, "Hold it!", repeated ten times (DeCaro, p.
 274).) a man rushed forward and shot him once in the chest with a sawed-off shotgun and two other men charged the stage firing semi-automatic handguns.
 Malcolm X was pronounced dead at 3:30 pm, shortly after arriving at Columbia Presbyterian Hospital.
 The autopsy identified 21 gunshot wounds to the chest, left shoulder, arms and legs, including ten buckshot wounds from the initial shotgun blast.

 One gunman, Nation of Islam member Talmadge Hayer (also known as Thomas Hagan), was beaten by the crowd before police arrived.
 Witnesses identified the other gunmen as Nation members Norman 3X Butler and Thomas 15X Johnson.
 All three were convicted of murder in March 1966 and sentenced to life in prison.

 At trial, Hayer confessed, but refused to identify the other assailants except to assert that they were not Butler and Johnson.

 In 1977 and 1978, he signed affidavits reasserting Butler's and Johnson's innocence, naming four other Nation members of Newark's Mosque No. 25 as participants in the murder or its planning.
 These affidavits did not result in the case being reopened.

 Butler, today known as Muhammad Abdul Aziz, was paroled in 1985 and became the head of the Nation's Harlem mosque in 1998; he maintains his innocence.
-In prison Johnson, who changed his name to Khalil Islam, rejected the Nation's teachings and converted to Sunni Islam.
+In prison, Johnson, who changed his name to Khalil Islam, rejected the Nation's teachings and converted to Sunni Islam.
 Released in 1987, he maintained his innocence until his death in August 2009.
-Hayer, who also rejected the Nation's teachings while in prison and converted also to Sunni Islam, is known today as Mujahid Halim.
+Hayer, who also rejected the Nation's teachings while in prison and also converted to Sunni Islam, is known today as Mujahid Halim.
 He was paroled in 2010.

 In 2021, Muhammad Abdul Aziz and Khalil Islam (formerly Norman 3X Butler and Thomas 15X Johnson) were exonerated from their murder convictions, following a review that found the FBI and the New York Police Department withheld key evidence during the trial.
 On July 14, 2022, Aziz filed suit in the US District Court in Brooklyn against the City of New York, seeking $40 million in damages related to his wrongful imprisonment.

 Les Payne and Tamara Payne, in their Pulitzer Prize-winning biography The Dead Are Arising: The Life of Malcolm X, claim that the assassins were members of the Nation of Islam's Newark, New Jersey mosque: William 25X (also known as William Bradley), who fired the shotgun; Leon Davis; and Thomas Hayer.